sharynjs/sharyn-scripts/README.md

 const startServer = `http-server -p ${PORT}`
 ```

-It makes chaining and launching scripts in parallel much easier than using [`npm-run-all`](https://www.npmjs.com/package/npm-run-all) (which has been a precious help to me for many years), gives you all the power of JavaScript, and also makes your scripts compatible with both Yarn and NPM (since you are not writing `yarn foo` in your scripts).
+It makes chaining and launching scripts in parallel much easier than using [`npm-run-all`](https://www.npmjs.com/package/npm-run-all) (which has been a precious help to me for many years), gives you all the power of JavaScript, and also makes your scripts compatible with both Yarn and NPM (since you are not writing `npm run foo` or `yarn foo` in your scripts).

 This package is **not needed at all** to achieve this technique, but it helps reducing the boilerplate of using `spawn`, and improves the readability of the file.